The last recession has put almost all businesses to the test.

 4. Is My Revenue Generating Channel Stable Enough?

-I’ve met hundreds of business owners relying on any form from a marketplace, or selling arts to a specific media network or basically forming 80% plus of their revenue to a single channel.
+I’ve met hundreds of business owners relying on any form of sales channel – from a marketplace, or selling arts to a specific media network or basically forming 80% plus of their revenue to a single channel.

 The same goes for service agencies working with one large customer forming the vast majority of their revenue being there during the times of coronavirus.
 Make sure that your business is sustainable and your most significant revenue channels are intact.